 The Honorable J. Travis Laster was sworn in as Vice Chancellor of the Court of Chancery on October 9, 2009.
 Prior to his appointment, he was one of the founding partners of Abrams & Laster LLP, a corporate law boutique specializing in high stakes litigation involving Delaware corporations and other business entities, and advising on transactional matters carrying a significant risk of litigation.
 Before forming Abrams & Laster, he was a director in the Corporate Department of Richards, Layton & Finger P.A.
 Before joining Richards Layton & Finger, he clerked for the Honorable Jane R. Roth of the United States Court of Appeals for the Third Circuit.

 Vice Chancellor Laster received his A.B summa cum laude from Princeton University and his J.D. and M.A. from the University of Virginia, where he served on the Virginia Law Review, was a member of the Order of the Coif, and received the Law School Alumni Association Award for Academic Excellence for having the best academic record in his graduating class.
-He is a member of the American Bar Association, Delaware State Bar Association, and the Rodney Inn of Court.
+He is a member of the American Bar Association and Delaware State Bar Association and is active in the American Inns of Court.

 Vice Chancellor Sam Glasscock III